georgesutphin/MCB585-2023/_episodes/02-class-R-data-types-structures.md

 ~~~
 {: .output}

-... unless you tell it to fill by row explicitly:
+... unless you tell it to fill by row explicitly using the `byrow` argument:

 ~~~